iusztinpaul/hands-on-llms/modules/financial_bot/README.md

 **Note:** To find out `BEAM_DEPLOYMENT_ID` and `BEAM_AUTH_TOKEN` navigate to your `financial_bot` or `financial_bot_dev` Beam app.

+**IMPORTANT:** After you finish testing your project, don't forget to stop your Beam deployment.

 ## 3.3.
 Gradio UI

 Start the Gradio UI: